codeforkjeff/covid-19-stats/README.md

 # How to Run This

-This is set up to run nightly in a docker container, using BigQuery for the data warehouse and Google Cloud Storage to store files.
+This runs nightly in a docker container, using BigQuery for the data warehouse and Google Cloud Storage to store files.

-If you want to run this yourself, your best best is to use the docker setup and tweak it.
+If you want to run this yourself, your best best is to setup Google accounts on those services and use the docker setup and tweak it.
 See this repo:

 https://github.com/codeforkjeff/docker-covid-19-stats